open-contracting/standard/docs/schema/codelists.md

    .. markdown::

-      If you use new codes outside those in an open codelist, please document the codes in your [publication policy](../guidance/publish/publication_policy), and create an issue in the [OCDS GitHub repository](https://github.com/open-contracting/standard/issues), so that the codes can be considered for inclusion in the codelist.
+      If you use new codes outside those in an open codelist, please document the codes in an [OCDS extension](../guidance/model/extensions/) and in your [publication policy](../guidance/publish/publication_policy).
+Please also create an issue in the [OCDS GitHub repository](https://github.com/open-contracting/standard/issues), so that the codes can be considered for inclusion in the codelist.
 ```

 ## Open Codelists